databrary/design/ridir-16/narrative.md

 Most tools support the application of multiple codes in separate passes that focus on different behaviors, and the data are stored in data files we call *coding files*.
 The codes form the basis of subsequent quantitative and qualitative analyses.
 To ensure reliable, reproducible, and robust results, most researchers provide rich descriptions of the behaviors of interest captured by the codes.
-*Coding manuals* saved in word processing or spreadsheet formats capture and organize the definitions [@gilmore_video_2016].
+*Coding manuals* saved in word processing or spreadsheet formats capture and organize the definitions.
 Taken together, the coding files and manuals contain invaluable, expensive-to-acquire, human-validated, text-based information about the contents of raw research videos.

 But, with a few notable exceptions (CHAT, ELAN, Transana), the tools store data in incompatible, proprietary, and non-interoperable formats.